 In order to know then just what the total inductance will be, the degree of coupling

 must be known.
 The term "coefficient of coupling" enables us to predict just what

-the total

-coupling depends upon the total inductance in the primary and
+the coefficient of coupling depends upon the total inductance in the primary and

 secondary circuits as well as upon the mutual inductance between the inductances.

 be transferred from one circuit to the other.
 The coefficient may be found from

-K = M √L1 L2 all units being in henries, microhenries or millihenries.
+K = M √L1 L2 all units being in henries, microhenries

-of K is of course 1.0.
+The maximum possible value of K is of course 1.0.
 This is called unity coupling.

 there is very little magnetic leakage.
 In air-core transformers the coupling may

 be very "weak" since a large portion of the lines of force of the primary may never

 reach the secondary.
 A low value of coupling for this type of coil would be about

 high as 98 or 99 % (K = 0.98) may be obtained, depending upon the design and the

 The mutual inductance depends only upon the two coils, and the coupling between

 them or M = K √L1, L2.
 The coefficient of coupling K,

-between any two circuits depends upon the total inductance in
+between any two circuits depends upon the total inductance in each circuit.
+Thus

-value of the two series inductances in this circuit would be substituted for L1
+of the two series inductances in this circuit would be substituted for L1

 in the above formula for K.